Being Effective in Emotionally Difficult Conversations

 Your audience learns how to:

 Ideal for chaplains, volunteers, and family caregivers.
-The program features a wide variety of caregivers interacting real patients in real life, in entirely candid unscripted scenes.
+The program features a wide variety of caregivers interacting with real patients in real life, in entirely candid, unscripted scenes.
 The emotions are real!

 One of the most common questions raised in any audience on the topic of how to treat the sick, injured and dying, is how to handle the intense, awkward, or painful emotions that arise, let alone express compassion when your own fight-of-flight reactions are kicking in.
 This program shows how it is done through the real life examples.
 It then goes on to show how these skills are developed proactively.